School Refusal Tips for Parents

 As a parent, it is crucial that you encourage your child to go to school every, single day – even if they only go for an hour.

 If you allow your child to continue staying home, it may reinforce their notion that the school is actually dangerous.
 In some cases, the child may be allowed to sit in the library, lunchroom or another area with a parent or trusted adult.
-The goal is to get the child to go and stay at school.
+The goal is to get the child to go and stay at school by using helpful and patient school refusal intervention tactics.

 5. Take Small Steps